 You can get to Suomenlinna by a ferry from Kauppatori in Helsinki, and it takes only about 15 minutes.
 The boat runs every day from Monday to Sunday and also on most of the public holidays.
 There are public ferries as well as private companies’ ferries.
 However, I’d recommend just to take the public ferry.
 They are much cheaper, and they run more frequently.

-UNESCO World Heritage Sites in the British Isles
+UNESCO World Heritage Sites in Europe: the British Isles

 The Giant’s Causeway, Northern Ireland